 Trend #5: Fewer sales pitches, more product experiences

 According to Gartner’s report mentioned above, 43% of buyers are gravitating to rep-free experiences.
 It doesn’t necessarily mean that sales teams will be obsolete, but there are ways to move quicker in the sales process by letting your product speak for itself.

 From the moment your lead lands on your website to your product demo and customer onboarding, you can now expose your product to your prospects at any time.
 Need an interactive tutorial?
-Want to share a guided product tour with your champion?
+Want to share an interactive product tour with your champion?
 Want to test a new feature to see how people engage with it?
 Your product can now turn to be the beating heart of your sales process, making your prospects’ (and your team’s) life much easier.

 Conclusion: Moving toward a customer-centric SaaS sales process